What to Bring (and What to Leave Behind) for a Stress Free Family Photoshoot in Cornwall

 I am a mother too.
 I’ve seen it, heard it, smelt it and felt the need to apologise for it too.
 But don’t.

 Its all good, There is no “too loud”, “too shy”, or “too energetic” in family photography.
 Childhood is allowed to be exactly what it is.
-Just roll with it.
+Just roll with it- you won’t regret it.

 3. Pressure to Make the Session ‘Worth It’